Zeioth/nut-notify/README.md

 echo "=== Test completed ==="
 ```

-You should see desktop notifications during the test.
+You should be able to see the desktop notifications appearing during the test.